winitzki/scall/tutorial/programming_dhall.md

 Another attempt at computing the sum of numbers in a list of type `ListCK Natural` is by first implementing a generic conversion function of type `∀(a : Type) → ListCK a → F a` for a some  functor `F`.
 After that,  we set `a` to a concrete type (say, `a = Natural`) in that function.
-The type constructor `F` must be chosen such that `F Natural` carries enough information to obtain the required result.
+The type constructor `F` must be chosen such that the type `F Natural` carries enough information to obtain the required result.

 Let us see what properties `F` should have if we want to compute the sum of values in a `ListCK Natural`:
 ```dhall